Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Tokenization/TransAmor.md

 ## PaymentToken Request

-The merchant can use the saved tokenized data in order to initate a subsequent transaction request.
+The merchant can use the saved tokenized data in order to imitate a subsequent transaction request.

 ---